gunjak/Employee-Performance/README.md

-# INX-Future-Inc-Employee-Performance-Analysis-using-Power-BI
-Created Interactive Dashboard &amp; Analyzed core underlying causes of poor employee performance

 ## **Project Objective**

-Mr Brain, CEO of the **INX Future Inc data analytics and automation solutions** provider wants us to create an interactive dashboard to analyse the employee performance indexes and track the core underlying causes of their performance issues (clear indicators of non-performing employees).
+To create an interactive dashboard to analyse the employee performance indexes and track the core underlying causes of their performance issues (clear indicators of non-performing employees).

 ## **Questions (KPIs)**
 - Does educational level responsible for the attrition of employees?